Vishuddha: Location

-Vishuddha is positioned at the throat region, near the spine, with its kshetram or superficial activation point in the pit of the throat.
+Vishuddhi is positioned at the throat region, near the spine, with its kshetram or superficial activation point in the pit of the throat.
 Due to its position, it is known as the throat chakra.

 Appearance

 According to Hindu tradition, this chakra is described as having a "white color" with sixteen "purple" or "smoke-colored petals."
 Within the pericarp is a sky-blue downward pointing triangle containing a circular white region like the full moon.
 This represents the element of akasha or "aether."
 This region is represented by the deity Ambara, who is also white in color and is depicted with four arms, holding a noose and a goad.
 He makes the gestures of granting boons and dispelling fear while seated upon a white elephant.
 The silver crescent is the lunar symbol of nada, pure cosmic sound.
-The crescent is symbolic of purity, and purification is a vital aspect of vishuddha chakra.
+The crescent is symbolic of purity, and purification is a vital aspect of vishuddhi chakra.